ShaunCurtis/Blazr.EditContext/readme.md

 var copy = record with {};
 ```

+And equality checks work.

 ### The Record Edit Context

-This is the *Model*.
+This is the *Model* that we use for the `EditContext` and `InputBase` component binds.
 It tracks changes to individual properties, manages the state and raising `Actions`.
-It creates a record whwn initialized to capture the initial state.
+It creates a internal record when initialized to capture the initial state.

 ```csharp
 public class WeatherForecastEditContext : IRecordEditContext